Quick Notes NMR Spectroscopy

 The lower the electron density around a nucleus, the easier it is to resonate the nucleus.
 The higher the electron density around a nucleus, the harder it is to resonate the nucleus.

-Carbon and hydrogen nuclei within a molecule will be shielded differently if they are in different environments, meaning different amounts of energy (frequency of radiation) are required to flip their spin.
+Carbon and hydrogen nuclei within a molecule will be shielded differently if they are in different environments.
+Meaning, for a specific frequency radio wave, different strengths of applied magnetic field (B0) are required to flip their spin.
 These energies show on a spectra as absorptions, and the number of absorptions within a spectra indicates the number of different nuclei environments (for one type of nuclei) in a molecule.

 To enable a comparison of nuclei environments within a compound, a chemical standard is used – usually TMS (Tetramethylsilane).
 All the carbon and proton environments in TMS are the same, meaning there is only one absorption for both the carbon and proton NMRs.